10-varun/FinSight/README.md

 ### **Key Features**
 1. Centralized stock market data from trusted sources like NSE India and Economic Times.
 2. Sentiment analysis of financial news headlines for real-time market insights.
-3. Personalized investment recommendations based on historical data and trends.
+3. Personalized investment recommendations based on historical data, sentiment analysis, and trends.
 4. Portfolio management tools to track and analyze investment performance.
-5. Visual representation of stock trends and sentiment scores.
+5. Visual representation of stock trends, sentiment scores, and recommendation confidence.

 ---